 Kuhn categorized scientists into two groups, normal and revolutionary.
 Normal scientists constitute the vast majority and are engaged in research and experiments that confirm and utilize existing theories.
 In contrast, revolutionary scientists challenge existing theories and attempt to correct them or negate them all together.
 When a new theory which challenges previous theories is accepted, it constitutes a paradigm shift.

-Khun made the argument that science does not necessarily lead to truth.
+Kuhn made the argument that science does not necessarily lead to truth.
 Rather, it is only our best attempt to explain our observations.
 He also stated that almost all theories fail the verification test under certain circumstances.
 However, scientists are usually not concerned by those discrepancies until a problem arises that existing theories cannot solve.
-In such a case, Khun notes that a crisis in science occurs when scientists scramble to come up with an explanation, often leading to a paradigm shift.
+In such a case, Kuhn notes that a crisis in science occurs when scientists scramble to come up with an explanation, often leading to a paradigm shift.
 A crisis in science is usually triggered by an urgent need.
-For example, the focus of previous scientists on astronomy was motivated by motivated by the need for a more accurate calendar.
+For example, the focus of previous scientists on astronomy was motivated by the need for a more accurate calendar.
 Hence, this crisis results in many theories.

 In our modern time, the discrepancy between relativity and quantum mechanics is one area which has the potential to create a scientific crisis wherein new theories might emerge.
 Efforts in this field of study are ongoing and the development of “string theory” is just one example.

 Method of Ibrahim